E2 – Bb5 (3 octaves and 3 notes)

 While not his forte, Chen has seen an improvement in this area.
 During EXO’s debut era, Chen’s runs would often be sloppy and done without precision or accuracy, often sliding from note to note or simply becoming more tentative and unclear when approaching runs, such as in “Fool“, “The Last Time“, “Open Arms” and “빨래.”
 However he has learned to sing with more accuracy and precision as time went on.
 Despite not being as skilled in this area as Kyungsoo, he has shown to be able to handle runs with more ability than previously shown.

 The main vocalist of EXO M and one of the vocalists of EXO, Chen debuted at a skill level higher not only than all of his group members but also higher than most of his peers.
 While having a naturally high tenor voice and a lot of potential in range, Chen is one of these idols who has taken the time to show improvement and a good work ethic throughout his career as a member of EXO.
-Despite debuting with a high enough skill level, he never stopped to improve and has made great progress in his singing technique, especially his lower range.
+Despite debuting with a high enough skill level, he never stopped improving and has made great progress in his singing technique, especially his lower range.

 Despite being praised for his high belting, Chen’s strongest register is his lower register.
 When he first debuted, Chen had support down to C3 and was even able to project notes in the C3 – E3 range with absolutely no effort as seen by the C3 and D3 in “Just Once“, the D3 in “응급실“, the Eb3s in “What Is Love“, “The Last Time” and “빨래.”
 He always showed a very good understanding of how to properly connect his vocal cords without any use of tension in the third octave, while staying very audible and placing his voice well in his chest and mask.
 However, after EXO’s hiatus, Chen came back and showcased the ability to support lower as shown by his A2 in “Drunken Truth“, his Bb2’s in “Người Ấy“, his B2 from “Visiting Super Junior” and his C3 in “Love Again.”
 Below A2 though, Chen loses support and becomes airy though without sacrificing his larynx position as seen in his E2 and F2 in the “Low Note Battle“, his F2 in his duet with Suho, his F#2 in “Drunken Truth“, and his G2 and G#2s in “빨래.”